pdlekhaa/Superhero_PiBooth/README.md

 DratsX3.py is a program using curses to inform students of PCAS and lets them take their photo.
-DratsX4.py has some minor improvements. zoltar.py has functionality to email students their photo as soon as it's taken.
+DratsX4.py has some minor improvements. zoltar.py has functionality to email students their photo as soon as it's taken. zoltar2.py uses a different method to posterize the image.